MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/Microsoft.Graph.Beta.Users.md

 Get the number of the resource

 ### [New-MgBetaUser](New-MgBetaUser.md)
-Create a new user.\nThe request body contains the user to create.
+Create a new user.The request body contains the user to create.
 At a minimum, you must specify the required properties for the user.
 You can optionally specify any other writable properties.
 This operation returns by default only a subset of the properties for each user.